DanDreadless/Vault1337/README.md

 - [ ] Generate FUZZY hashes for samples
 - [ ] Get tags working properly so they are searchable
 - [ ] Tidy up code it is a bit of a mess
+- [ ] create tabels for tags, notes and IOCs and make them relational

 ## Tools to add